Fire tears through Bangladesh container depot killing 37 and injuring hundreds – KION546

 Fire tears through Bangladesh container depot killing 37 and injuring hundreds

-At least 37 people were killed and more than 300 injured as a fire tore through a container depot and caused explosions in southeastern Bangladesh, the country’s state-run news agency reported.
+At least 37 people have been killed and more than 300 injured as a fire tore through a container depot and caused explosions in southeastern Bangladesh, the country’s state-run news agency reported.

-The fire started on Saturday night at the BM Container Depot in Sitakunda, in Chittagong District, the Bangladesh Sangbad Sangstha (BSS) agency reported.
+The fire started on Saturday night at the BM Container Depot in Sitakunda, in Chittagong District, according to the Bangladesh Sangbad Sangstha (BSS) agency.

 Police and fire service personnel are trying to douse the flames and rescue people.